Homeschooling in Wyoming

 - Wyoming Frontier Prison Museum in Rawlins: Homeschoolers can tour Wyoming’s first state penitentiary, which incarcerated over 13,000 people throughout 80 years in operation.
 This field trip makes a great addition to social studies or history lessons, as students tour prison cells, solitary confinement, and factories.

 Our team at Power Homeschool hopes this provides you with the resources you need to begin homeschooling your children in Wyoming.
-If you have any questions about Power Homeschool, please contact us at (800) 941-8100.
+If you have any questions about Power Homeschool, please contact us today!

 Disclaimer: The information provided on this web page is for general information purposes only.
 The information provided does not constitute legal advice and may not contain the most up-to-date information.